allenai/scispacy/README.md

     The maximum number of entities which will be returned for a given mention, regardless of how many are nearest neighbours are found.

-This class sets the `._.umls_ents` attribute on spacy Spans, which consists of a List[Tuple[str, float]] corresponding to the UMLS concept_id and the associated score for a list of `max_entities_per_mention` number of entities.
+This class sets the `._.kb_ents` attribute on spacy Spans, which consists of a List[Tuple[str, float]] corresponding to the KB concept_id and the associated score for a list of `max_entities_per_mention` number of entities.

-You can look up more information for a given id using the umls attribute of this class:
+You can look up more information for a given id using the kb attribute of this class:
 ```
-print(linker.umls.cui_to_entity[concept_id])
+print(linker.kb.cui_to_entity[concept_id])
 ```

 #### Example Usage